MTG/otmm_makam_recognition_dataset/README.md

 ## Errata

 - **April 2020:** We replaced 2 recordings, which do not exist in [CompMusic Dunya makam corpus](https://dunya.compmusic.upf.edu/makam/), with their instrumental versions.
 We also patched the dunya_uid of a recording, which is a redirection to the MusicBrainz ID.
-None of the annotations have changed.
+None of the annotations has changed.
 (PR [#1](https://github.com/sertansenturk/otmm_makam_recognition_dataset/pull/1))
 - **November 2016:** We discovered several discrepancies in the tonic annotations while merging human and machine annotations to create the `otmm_tonic_dataset`.
 Please refer to the [repo](https://github.com/MTG/otmm_tonic_dataset#erratum) for further explanation.
 We **advise to use the tonic annotations** in `otmm_tonic_dataset`.

 ## License